adopted-ember-addons/ember-keyboard/API-DESIGN.md

 ### How do these API changes the priority and propagation features of ember-keyboard, if at all?

 No need for this functionality to change

+## Acknowlegements

+Thank you to @optikalefx, @NullVoxPopuli @mattmcmanus, and @seanCodes for helping to shape this document.